berachain/docs/apps/bend/content/learn/lending-protocol/index.md

 ## Why Does Bend Exist?

-Bend is berachain’s native lending platform.
+Bend is Berachain’s native lending platform.
 It allows for users to gain exposure to honey while using their other blue chip assets as collateral.

 ### Capital Efficiency